Primary Care Physicians and ACOs

 ACO Series: Part 2

 ACOs are groups of clinicians and organizations that band together to save Medicare money by keeping beneficiaries healthy.
-Who better to monitor patients care and provide preventive medicine than a primary care physician?
+Click here for a basic overview of how ACOs work and how bonuses are paid.
+Who better to monitor patients’ care and provide preventive medicine than a primary care physician?
 Primary care physicians and ACOs, with the right guidance, can get bonuses of $50-$100k each year in addition to your regular fee-for-service income.
 This is the program for you.

 Before you sign up for your local hospital’s ACO, consider this…

 Of the top 20 performing ACOs in 2017, only 30% were hospital-led.
 Hospitals with an integrated delivery network (a care continuum) have a vested interest in growing expenditures.
-To them, a 10% Medicare savings is synonymous with a 10% reduction in revenue; the incentive is nonexistent.
+ACOs typically provide bonuses equal to 50% of Medicare savings.
+So if a hospital operates an ACO and reduces their Medicare revenue by 10%, they get a bonus of 5% for a net reduction in revenue of 5%.
+Why would they do that?
+If you are having trouble figuring out why they would be eager to do that, know that we can’t figure it out either; the incentive is nonexistent.

-Thus, physician groups have stronger incentives as ACOs to limit utilization and pursue systemic strategies that affect all their patients, without having to rely on efforts that target specific patients.
+Thus, independent physician groups have stronger incentives as ACOs to limit utilization and pursue systemic strategies that affect their patients.

 Hospitals’ finances suffer when they sacrifice fee-for-service revenue they earn from inpatient admissions, tests and surgeries.
 Hospitals operate on very thin profit margins and Medicare is typically the most significant payer in their payer mix.